ronniec95/xladd-derive/README.md

 # xladd-derive
 Macros to help write Excel User defined functions easily in Rust

+# Version 0.6 release notes
+Update to use ndarray 0.14
+Support for sref which allows use of index and offset ranges in excel Some minor bug fixes

 # Version 0.5 release notes

 * The main new feature is that arrays can now be 1078,576 rows in length which is the maximum that excel supports